Gruntfuggly/activitusbar/README.md

 ## Configuration

 The buttons are configurable, using `activitusbar.views`.
 This is a array containing objects with names, their associated icons and optional tooltips or labels.
 By default, all standard views are enabled, i.e. Explorer, Search, SCM, Debug and Extensions. (*See Default Configuration below*).
+When overriding the default settings, default icons will be used if not specified.

-This extension also rebinds the view selection keys.
+This extension also rebinds the main view selection keys.
 If you have modified the default key bindings, this may be an issue.

+The panel views Terminal, Problems, Output and Debug Console can now also be moved to the activity bar.
+The extension supports these using the names "terminal", "problems", "output" and "debugConsole", again with default icons.
+These buttons will still work if the panel views are kept in the default location, but the views will not hide again if `activitusbar.toggleSidebar` is enabled.

 The colour of the active and inactive buttons can also be specified using `activitusbar.activeColour` and `activitusbar.inactiveColour`.
-The configuration accepts either theme colour names (e.g. `editor.foreground`, see <https://code.visualstudio.com/api/references/theme-color> for the full list) or hex colour codes (e.g. `#ff0000`).
+The configuration accepts either theme colour names (e.g. `editor.foreground`, see <https://code.visualstudio.com/api/references/theme-color> for the full list), standard HTML/CSS colour names or hex colour codes (e.g. `#ff0000`).
 If the colours are not specified in the configuration, the current status bar foreground (`statusBar.foreground`) and the inactive activity bar icon (`activityBar.inactiveForeground`) are used.

 If required, the position of the icons can be adjusted by changing the value of `activitusbar.priority` and `activitusbar.alignment`.
 The defaults are `99999` and `Left` which should place them at the far left or the status bar.
 Depending on what other extensions are installed, you may need to experiment to find a value which suits.
 For example, to move everything to the far right, try `Right` and `-99999`.